Double Wedding (1937 film)

-Double Wedding is a 1937 American romantic comedy film starring William Powell and Myrna Loy, and featuring Florence Rice, John Beal, Jessie Ralph, and Edgar Kennedy.
+Double Wedding is a 1937 American screwball romantic comedy film starring William Powell and Myrna Loy, and featuring Florence Rice, John Beal, Jessie Ralph, and Edgar Kennedy.
 This was the seventh pairing of Powell and Loy, with another seven to go.
 It was directed by Richard Thorpe from a screenplay by Jo Swerling based on the unpublished play Nagy szerelem ("Great Love") by Ferenc Molnár.

 William Powell's fiancée Jean Harlow died during production, halting filming.
 Powell later described finishing the film as "very difficult under the circumstances".
 Myrna Loy, who had been good friends with Harlow, wrote in her autobiography that she disliked the film because of Harlow's death and that it was "the scapegoat for concurrent despair".

 Plot

-Charles Lodge (William Powell), a free-spirited bohemian who lives in a cluttered car trailer, disrupts the well-ordered life of successful, hardworking businesswoman Margit Agnew (Myrna Loy) when he convinces her younger sister Irene (Florence Rice) that she should become an actress.
-However, Margit is determined that Irene marry the fiancé she (and her mother before) had personally picked out for her sister, the pliable, weak-willed cousin Waldo (John Beal).
+Charlie Lodge, a free-spirited bohemian who lives in a cluttered car trailer in a parking lot, disrupts the well-ordered life of successful, hardworking businesswoman Margit Agnew when he convinces her younger sister Irene that she should become an actress.
+However, Margit is determined that Irene marry the fiancé she (and her mother before her) had personally picked out for her sister, the pliable, weak-willed cousin Waldo.

-Fed up with Waldo's lack of initiative during a four-year engagement, Irene becomes infatuated with Charles.
+Fed up with Waldo's lack of initiative during a four-year engagement, Irene becomes infatuated with Charlie.
 He pretends to return her feelings so he can stay close to Margit.
 When Margit confronts him, he agrees to never see Irene again if Margit will let him paint her portrait.
 She reluctantly agrees to three weeks of sittings.
 As they spend time together, she begins to respond to his decidedly unconventional charms.
-Meanwhile, Charles tries to teach Waldo to stand up for himself so that he can regain Irene's regard, but with little luck.
+Meanwhile, Charlie tries to teach Waldo to stand up for himself so that he can regain Irene's regard, but with little luck.

-When Irene shows up unexpectedly at his trailer, Charles gets her to leave, but she is spotted by Margit.
+When Irene shows up unexpectedly at his trailer, Charlie gets her to leave, but she is spotted by Margit.
 Believing he lied about giving Irene up, she angrily smashes the painting over his head.
-Charles arranges for a wedding, ostensibly to marry Irene, but actually as a ploy to simultaneously reconcile Irene and Waldo and win Margit's hand.
-However, Waldo is nowhere to be seen when Charles is asked if he will take Irene for his wife.
+Charlie arranges for a wedding, ostensibly to marry Irene, but actually as a ploy to simultaneously reconcile Irene and Waldo and win Margit's hand.
+However, Waldo is nowhere to be seen when Charlie is asked if he will take Irene for his wife.
 He is forced to answer no, and that he is really in love with Margit.
-She finally admits she loves him too.
-A drunk Waldo then shows up, punches Charles in the nose and carries a delighted Irene off.
+She finally admits she loves him too, through tears.
+A drunk Waldo finally shows up, punches Charlie in the nose, knocking him down, and carries off a delighted Irene.
+Comedic chaos quickly ensues when all the wedding guests crammed inside the trailer misunderstand what is happening and began arguing, pushing, and shoving each other.
+Charlie is struck by Margit several times by accident in the tight confines of all the chaos.
+She is also struck and is knocked out.
+They both come to lie next to each other on the floor.
+Charlie comes to and gives her a kiss.